All Episodes

 Right, right.

-So the problem with having suffering as your metric for immorality is that people fake it.
+Your metric for immorality is that people fake it.

 People pretend to suffer.

-People, like, a lot of people will self-attack in order to get other people to stop criticizing them.
+People like a lot of people will self attack in order to get other people to stop criticizing them.

 Like, you know, it's the traditional, you know, you go to criticize your mother about some aspect of her parenting.